Code-Institute-Submissions/maura-yogis-mat-project/README.md

 * To organise yoga activities
 * To keep people informed about yoga events around the country
 * To inform about the benefits of practicing yoga
-* To bring intersted parties together in regards to yoga
+* To bring interested parties together in regards to yoga

 ### User Stories
 1. As a user of this website the desire is to get in contact with other yoga enthusiats and meet up.
 2. As a user the goal would be to find appropriate locations to practice yoga.
-3. As a user the aim is to expand the community im already a part of.
+3. As a user the aim is to expand the community I am already a part of as a person who practices yoga.
-4. As a fitness enthusiast, I want to start doing Yoga, and meet people who are already experienced.
+4. As a fitness enthusiast, I want to start doing Yoga, and meet people who are already experienced, through the website.
 5. As a begginer I want to meet new people in the yoga community and share tips and experiences.

 ### Wireframes
-Mock ups of the project can be found on these links:
+Wireframes of the project can be found on these links:
 [1.wireframe](assets/images/wireframe-1.png)
 [2.wireframe](assets/images/wireframe-2.png)